KnapsackPro/docs.knapsackpro.com/_posts/2021-04-23-estimate-database-connections-pool-size-for-rails-application.md

 ## ActiveRecord connection pool

 In your Rails application, the `config/database.yml` file contains the `pool` option.
-In the [Rails docs](https://edgeguides.rubyonrails.org/configuring.html#database-pooling), you can read:
+As explained in the [Rails docs](https://edgeguides.rubyonrails.org/configuring.html#database-pooling):

 Active Record database connections are managed by `ActiveRecord::ConnectionAdapters::ConnectionPool`, which ensures that a connection pool synchronizes the amount of thread access to a limited number of database connections.